aws/eks-anywhere-build-tooling/projects/kubernetes-sigs/cluster-api-provider-vsphere/README.md

 ### Updating

-1. Review releases and changelogs in upstream [repo](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere) and decide on new version.
+1. Review releases and changelogs in upstream [repo](https://github.com/kubernetes-sigs/cluster-api-provider-vsphere) and decide on the new version.
-   Please review carefully and if there are questions about changes necessary to eks-anywhere to support the new version and/or automatically update between eks-anywhere version reach out to @jgw or @mrajashree.
+   Please review carefully and if there are questions about changes necessary to eks-anywhere to support the new version and/or automatically update between eks-anywhere version reach out to @jgw, @vgg, @gaslor or @mrajashree.
+1. Follow these steps for changes to the patches/ folder:
+   1. Fork and clone CAPV repo, and checkout the desired tag.
+For instance if in step 1 we decided to upgrade to v1.0.1 CAPV version, do `git checkout v1.0.1` on your fork.
-1. Review the patches under patches/ folder and remove any that are either merged upstream or no longer needed.
+   1. Review the patches under patches/ folder in this repo.
+Apply the required patches to your fork.
+Remove any patches that are either merged upstream or no longer needed.
+Please reach out to @jgw, @vgg, @gaslor or @mrajashree for any questions regarding which patches to keep.
+   1. Run `git format-patch <commit>`, where `<commit>` is the last upstream commit on that tag.
+Move the generated patches under the patches/ folder in this repo.
 1. Update the `GIT_TAG` file to have the new desired version based on the upstream release tags.
 1. Compare the old tag to the new, looking specifically for Makefile changes.
    ex: [0.7.10 compared to 1.0.1](https://github.com/kubernetes-sigs/provider-vsphere/compare/v0.7.10...v1.0.1).